boazsegev/iodine/README.md

 * `FIO_ENGINE_POLL` - prefer the `poll` system call over `epoll` or `kqueue` (not recommended).

 * `FIO_LOG_LENGTH_LIMIT` - sets the limit on iodine's logging messages (uses stack memory, so limits must be reasonable.
 Defaults to 2048.

+* `FIO_TLS_PRINT_SECRET` - if true, the OpenSSL master key will be printed as debug message level log.
+Use only for testing (with WireShark etc'), never in production!
+Default: false.

 These options can be used, for example, like so: